LeulPetros-lp/Algorithm-and-Data-Structure/README.md

-This is a folder for Data STructure and Algorithm practice
+This is a folder for Data Structure and Algorithm practice